 - Experts say that melatonin also helps you to get a good night sleep with its potent anti-stress factor (6).

-Grapes can be your healthy snacking option during pregnancy.
+- Grapes can be a healthy snacking option during pregnancy.

-- Grapes are full of vital nutrients such as vitamins, antioxidants, fiber, organic acids, pectin, folic acids, and more that aid the biological changes during pregnancy.
+- They are full of vital nutrients such as vitamins, antioxidants, fiber, organic acids, pectin, folic acids, and more than that, aid the biological changes during pregnancy.

 - They contain antioxidants including flavonol, linalool, anthocyanins, tannin, and geraniol, which boost immunity and prevent infections (7).

-The good old guava is a tropical fruit and highly nutritious.
+- The good old guava is a tropical fruit and is highly nutritious.
 Do not be surprised if you have a strong craving, as it is quite common among pregnant women.

 - Guava helps regulate the immune system and blood pressure during pregnancy.